rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-agent-compatibility.md

 product_url: rackspace-pdr
 ---

 Our agents support the operating systems (OS) listed on this page.
-When building or upgrading servers be sure to check this list first so that your systems will remain in support by Rackspace PDR.
+When building or upgrading servers, be sure to check this list first so that your systems will remain in support by Rackspace PDR.
 If you are unsure if an OS release or kernel version is supported, contact the Rackspace PDR support team.